JSRobertOuimet/toastier/README.md

 - `"warning"`
 - `"alert"`

 Each one maps to a CSS class that sets a background color for the toast.
-You can customize them by overriding the pre-defined SASS variables: `$toast-info`, `$toast-success`, `$toast-warning` and `$toast-alert`.
+You can customize them by overriding the pre-defined SASS variables: `$t6r-info`, `$t6r-success`, `$t6r-warning` and `$t6r-alert`.

 `position` [optional]
 Type: String